Data Types and Operators in Tableau

 -

-- DateTime (Date and Time): Represents both date and time information.
+- DateTime (Date and Time): This data type represents both date and time information.

-- Timestamp: Represents date and time with timezone information.
+- Timestamp: This data type represents date and time with timezone information.

 4. Boolean Data Type: These include-